unumux/willow/components/banner/readme.md

 - Required
 - Restrictions
-  - Should Contain: the Bootstrap `.container` element
+  - Should Contain: the Bootstrap `.container-fluid` element

 #### _Notes_